Why Is It Named Annandale, Virginia?

 Delve into the past with an old advertisement from the Maryland Gazette in 1760 promoting a large tract of land for rent in Fairfax, located about 40 miles northwest of Alexandria.
 Through this historical document and a bit of research, gain insight into life in early colonial America and the social and economic dynamics of the time.

-Happy Saturday GoDCers!
-We uncovered an incredible Civil War map of the rebel fortifications just west of D.C. in the Boston Public Library archives.
-Check out the original here!
+An 1861 Civil War map of rebel fortifications just west of Washington, D.C., found in the Boston Public Library archives.

 Do you recognize the women in this photo from 1971?
 They are shopping at Hecht’s in Tysons Corner, three years after it opened as the largest enclosed mall in the world.
 Can you identify them?